 Experienced craftsmen regulate the air supply through the pressure regulator, which is installed at the junction of the hose and the spray gun.
 This allows you to set more accurate values and remember the optimal modes.

 If there is no adjustment adapter, you can use the compressor pressure regulator.
-However, this will be more difficult, because for every meter of the hose there is an additional pressure reduction.
+However, this will be more difficult, because for every meter of the house there is an additional pressure reduction.

 For the paint supply: